holps-7/InstaSpy/README.md

 ### Give me the credits if you copy ANY part from this code.
 Don't be NOOB!!
 ## Star this repo if you liked the project!

-Check out followers and following of any user on Instagram and get them in a CSV file...
+Check out followers and following of any user on Instagram and save them in a CSV file...

 ## Getting Started